But not all technologies are created equal – some facilitate distraction rather than drive, or push procrastination over progress.

 Here are six pieces of technology whose contribution is worth recognising.

 We rely on computers for our day-to-day activities: they store vast amounts of information, retrieve specifics almost instantly and have advanced the human race beyond reproach.
-The first recorded mention of the word was in 1613, but the first general-purpose digital computer didn’t arrive until more than 300 years later – Konrad Zuse’s Z3, in 1941.
+The first recorded mention of the word was in 1613, but the first general-purpose digital computer didn’t arrive until more than 300 years later – Konrad Zuse’s Z3 in 1941.
+Since that time, it’s had a stratospheric rise to importance, with literally billions made.

 Some of the computer’s highlights to date include the sequencing of the human genome, putting man on the moon and revolutionising the way we consume entertainment.